 12. Fear the fifth wall

 It may sound like an off-the-wall idea, but wallpapered ceilings can look amazing!
-So much so that wallpapered ceilings is a hot new interior trend right now.
+So much so that wallpapered ceilings are a hot new interior trend right now.
 The use of patterned designs on ceilings is increasingly growing in popularity.
 Grab that extra roll!

 ‘The key to choosing the perfect ceiling wallpaper is to be bold,’ says Alex.
 ‘An abstract pattern on the ceiling can transform a room from ordinary to outstanding.’